ncatlab/nlab-content/pages/8120.md

 We may succinctly write the $V$-direct sum as follows:
 $$ \oplus^V_i W_i \coloneqq \Big\{ (w_i)_i \;\Big|\; {\Big\| \sum_i {\|w_i\|} i \Big\|} \lt \infty \Big\} .$$
-Strictly speaking, the only condition on the right-hand side is that the sum exists in $V$; then of course its norm will be positive.
+Strictly speaking, the only condition on the right-hand side is that the sum exists in $V$; then of course its norm will be finite.
 However, often some sense can be established for the sum outside of $V$ but then it will have no (finite) norm.

 In particular, if $V = l^p$ (or a finitary or uncountablary version of such) for $1 \leq p \lt \infty$, then
 $$ \oplus^p_i W_i \coloneqq \Big\{ (w_i)_i \;\Big|\; \sqrt[p] {\sum_i {\|w_i\|^p}} \lt \infty \Big\} ;$$